tbernalz/document-password-remover/README.md

 ├── .gitignore                  # Specifies files and directories to be ignored by Git ├── main.py                     # Main entry point of the application, orchestrates PDF password removal via CLI, GUI, or Env Mode
 ├── README.md                   # Main project documentation
-└── requirements.txt            # Dependencies required to run the project
+├── requirements.txt            # Dependencies required to run the project
+└── setup.py                    # Setup script for packaging the project
 ```

 ## 🌟 Contributing